World Heroes 2 Jet

 is a 1994 fighting arcade game developed and published by ADK with the assistance of SNK.
-It was originally released for the Neo Geo MVS arcade cabinet on April 26, 1994.
-It is the sequel to the 1993 fighting arcade game World Heroes 2, as well as the third title of the World Heroes series.
+It was originally released for the Neo Geo MVS arcade cabinet on 26 April 1994.
+It is the sequel and update to the 1993 fighting arcade game World Heroes 2, as well as the third title of the World Heroes series.

 It was followed by a sequel released over a year later titled World Heroes Perfect.

 Gameplay

 World Heroes 2 Jet shares many elements with its predecessor, such as the same three out of four button layout ("A" to punch, "B" to kick, and "C" to either throw or "Challenge", which is taunting), movements and motion commands performed using an 8-way joystick.
 New additions include three new characters and new and modified moves and fighting statistics added to the playable characters returning from the first two World Heroes titles.
 Also, the word "Jet" in the title not only refers to faster movement, but also the ability to perform forward and backward dashing.
 Another new addition is when two attacks hit each other, they will rebound.
 The "Normal Game" and "Death Match" modes are replaced by "Entry to the tournament" and "The FORGING OF WARRIORS":

 In "Entry to the tournament", the objective is to first face four groups that have three opponents per group, and defeat at least two out of three opponents per group.
 Second, the player must defeat Captain Kidd in at least two of three rounds.
 Third, the player must defeat Hanzou the same way.
 Finally, the player must defeat Zeus' henchmen Jack and Ryofu before defeating Zeus himself.

 In "The FORGING OF WARRIORS", the player selects an opponent to fight against.
 Each battle against a character, like in most fighting games at the time of its release, requires the player to win two out of three rounds to completely win against the opponent.
 If the timer runs out before anyone is knocked out, the competitor with fuller lifebars wins.
 Once the player wins or loses, the player returns to the "Player Select" and "Enemy Select" screens.
 However, after winning against four opponents in a row, the game ends.
 This is the only mode in which two players can play against each other.
 Depending on what CPU-controlled opponent or second player's character is chosen, the stage both players will fight on will be the second character's stage from World Heroes 2; however, for characters introduced in World Heroes 2 Jet, the battle would take place on their stages exclusively shown in this mode.